TatyanaVoloshko/star-wars-app/README.md

-# Getting Started with Create React App
+# Star Wars App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts